jacobzaidiau/TriangleServerAndMVC/README.md

 ### Instructions for how to develop, use, and test the code.

 Download the TriangleWebService folder in Windows Server 2019, or build it yourself in Visual Studio 2019 and place the web service in Windows Server 2019.
 I am using Oracle VM VirtualBox Manager to run the Windows Server 2019 Operating System.
+If using a Virtual Machine, set your Network Adapter to Bridged.

 ![Image](https://i.imgur.com/ElnFZ93.png)